fsolt/DCPO/README.md

 Windows users may encounter some issues when installing `DCPO` due to the version or system settings.
 To minimize unnecessary disturbance, we recommand to install the [proper version](https://cran.r-project.org/web/checks/check_results_DCPO.html) of R and `Stanheaders` package first.
 Also, when installing `DCPO`, users are recommanded to set the argument `dependencies` as "TRUE" in the `install.packages` or `remotes::install_github` functions.

+**Note**: Development of `CmdStan`, available on R via [CmdStanR](https://mc-stan.org/cmdstanr/), has far outstripped that of the `rstan` package on which DCPO is based.
+DCPO estimates can now be generated much, much faster (wallclock times of < 2%) by passing [the DCPO Stan file](https://github.com/fsolt/DCPO/blob/master/inst/stan/dcpo.stan) to `CmdStanR`.
+See [here](https://github.com/fsolt/dcpo_trust_bureaucracy/blob/1a8a87c0d1c99c32a94489066ef6c5508c1f7a1f/paper/dcpo_trust_bureaucracy.Rmd#L600) for an example.